 The seat is very heavy.
 Injury hazard to hands if the seat is unintentionally folded down!
+You should seek help from a second person.

 • Ensure that the seat is properly secured against unintentional folding down before you start removing the actuator.